-When running a JWIG service without applying the static analyses, a number of special runtime errors may occur: If one of the three correctness properties mentioned in the previous section is violated, an exception is thrown.
-The goal of the static analyses is to ensure at compile time that these exceptions never occur.
-In addition to having this certainty, we can eliminate the overhead of performing runtime checks.
+The integration into Java is achieved using a class library together with some extensions of the language syntax.
+The resulting language is called JWIG.
+When running a JWIG service without applying the static analyses, a number of special run-time errors may occur: If one of the three correctness properties mentioned in the previous section is violated, an exception is thrown.
+The goal of the static analyses is to ensure at compile-time that these exceptions never occur.
+In addition to having this certainty, we can eliminate the overhead of performing run-time checks.

-Such guarantees cannot be given for general Servlet or JSP programs, or for the many related languages that are being used for server-side programming, such as ASP, PHP and CGI/Perl.
-However, we show that the structures of such programs are special cases in JWIG: both the script-centered and the page-centered styles can be emulated by the session-centered, so none of their benefits are lost.
+Such guarantees cannot be given for general Servlet or JSP programs.
+However, we show that the structures of such programs are special cases in JWIG: Both the script-centered and the page-centered styles can be emulated by the session-centered, so none of their benefits are lost.

-The predominant format of the data that is being transmitted between the servers and the clients in interactive Web services is HTML or the XML variant, XHTML.
-Our current implementation of JWIG uses XHTML 1.0, but the approach generalizes in a straightforward manner to an arbitrary interaction language described by an XML schema, such as WML or VoiceXML.
+Our current implementation uses XHTML 1.0, but the approach generalizes in a straightforward manner to an arbitrary interaction language described by an XML schema, such as WML or VoiceXML.

-A cornerstone in our program analyses is the notion of summary graphs, which provide suitable abstractions of the sets of XML fragments that appear at runtime.
+A cornerstone in our program analyses is a novel notion of summary graphs which provides a suitable abstraction of the sets of XML fragments that appear at runtime.
 We show how these graphs can be obtained from a data-flow analysis and that they comprise a precise description of the information needed to verify the correctness properties mentioned above.